 - Neither disabilities nor accommodations are noted on transcripts or diplomas

-Should a student who has a disability encounter any problems with a class, faculty member, etc., the student is urged to contact the DSS immediately.
+Should a student who has a disability encounter any problems with a class, faculty member, etc., the student is urged to contact SDS immediately.

-Under federal privacy laws, the Disability Student Services may only communicate with the student, and cannot respond to parents, spouses, children, or state appointed guardians.
+Under federal privacy laws, SDS may only communicate with the student, and cannot respond to parents, spouses, children, or state appointed guardians.
 In order to ensure compliance with this policy, communication by phone, email, or in person with anyone other than the student may be restricted.
-However, students are welcome to bring relatives and guardians to meetings and appointments with DSS.
+However, students are welcome to bring relatives and guardians to meetings and appointments.

 In regards to other issues, which may be outside the purview of Disability Services, we will be glad to counsel with the student and make any appropriate referrals.